Karthikeshwar1/Puzzle/README.md

 ```
 Clue:

-On a tree, there lies a branch
+On a tree, there lies an eccentric branch
 ```